edgedb/easy-edgedb/README.md

 }
 ```

 `int16` means a 16 bit (2 byte) integer, which has enough space for -32768 to +32767.
 That's enough for age, so we don't need the bigger `int32` or `int64` types which are much larger.
-We also don't want it a `required property`, because we don't care about everybody's age.
+We also don't want it to be a `required property`, because we don't care about everybody's age.

-First we'll make `Vampire` a type that extends `Person`, and adds age:
+But we don't want `PC`s and `NPC`s to live up to 32767 years, so let's give `age` only to `Vampire` now and think about the other types later.
+We'll make `Vampire` a type that extends `Person`, and adds age:

 ```
 type Vampire extending Person {
   property age -> int16;
 }
 ```

-We will also take `age` out of `Person`, because `Vampire` specifies it.

 Now we can create Count Dracula.
 We know that he lives in Romania, but that isn't a city.
 This is a good time to change the `City` type.
 We'll change the name to `Place` and make it an `abstract type`, and then `City` can extend from it.
 We'll also add a `Country` type that does the same thing.
 Now they look like this: